robertutterback/tad/README.md

 # Text Analytics Dashboard

-Note that the =front/= directory still contains traditional "back-end" things to communicate with the NLP back-end.
+Note that the `front/` directory still contains traditional "back-end" things to communicate with the NLP back-end.

 ## User Interface

-I really like Material.
-There is [Svelte Material](https://sveltematerialui.com/), however it didn't work out-of-the-box for me.
-Also, there is a lot going on there -- I don't necessarily like have custom components for everything.
-I'd like to have mostly CSS with some custom component behavior where I need it.
-So maybe [Matter](https://github.com/finnhvman/matter) is a better solution.
-Normally I would just say stick with the easiest solution, but since Svelte Material didn't work right away...
+Material (by Google) looks nice and seems like a reasonable UI choice (though I don't know much about UI).
+I am using [Svelte Material](https://sveltematerialui.com/) for now, although I'm not sure I like custom components for everything.
+Seems like most things should just be a CSS file, and ideally I know how it all works.
+Although maybe Material design specifies so much behavior that we need custom components for everything anyway.

+An alternative is [Matter](https://github.com/finnhvman/matter), but I don't think I have time to work with it, considering my lack of knowledge of CSS.